The classroom environment is where training events take place. Both instructor(s) and students may spend most of their time there.

 Using and presenting your lab

-As a part of the training staff, you will get access to your own lab, which is identical to the one the students get.
-To access it, use the left navigation panel, going to your lab while "Present mode" is on will automatically display your lab to everyone in the classroom (as long as they're following you).
+All training staff, including yourself, will get access to their own labs.
+The training staff's labs are identical to the one students get.
+To access your lab, use the left navigation panel.
+Visiting your lab while in "Present mode" will automatically display your lab to everyone in the classroom (as long as they're following you).

 Accessing settings and attendees list

-Event hosts can are the only ones with access to the event and classroom settings, these are accessed via the cog icon on the bottom left corner.
+Event settings are exposed solely to event hosts, and these are accessed via the cog-wheel icon on the bottom left corner of the classroom environment.

-Attendees list can be accessed by both the event's host and it's training assistants, this is done via the people icon on the bottom left corner.
+The attendees list can be accessed by both the event's host and its training assistants.
+This is done via the people icon on the bottom left corner.